 How We Can Help

-At , we can provide you with customized toric or scleral contact lenses that are tailor-made for patients with astigmatism or other corneal irregularities, as well as hard-to-fit eyes.
+At Clarity Optometry Scleral Lens and Keratoconus Center, we can provide you with customized toric or scleral contact lenses that are tailor-made for patients with astigmatism or other corneal irregularities, as well as hard-to-fit eyes.
 By taking precise and detailed measurements of your cornea, we will be able to ensure a secure fit and crisp, clear vision.
 To learn more information or to schedule your consultation, call us today.

-serves patients from Hamilton, Stoney Creek, Ancaster, Burlington, and throughout Ontario.
+Clarity Optometry Scleral Lens and Keratoconus Center serves patients from Hamilton, Ancaster, The Greater Hamiton Area, , and throughout Ontario.